 Omeprazole is the active

 ingredient for AbGard.
 Omeprazole remains to be the only formulation approved by the FDA as horse ulcer treatment.
 This drug works effectively in treating and preventing the common condition in horses by suppressing or controlling the acid production inside the stomach.
-With continuous production of acid, ulcers may develop especially without constant salivation, which is essential for neutralizing gastric acid.
-(Is the correct?)
+With continuous production of acid, ulcers may develop.
+Especially without constant salivation, which is essential for neutralizing gastric acid.
 Constant salivation is a natural process in the horses’ body since they are grazers, spending a lot of time eating freely.

 Ulcers could develop at any stage of a horse’s life.
-Commonly, it is caused by factors such as stress from transportation and intensive exercise program, as well as medications like NSAIDs.
+Commonly, it is caused by factors such as stress from transportation and intensive exercise program.
+At times also caused by medications like NSAIDs.
 To diagnose horse ulcers, you need to go seek a veterinarian or have endoscopy procedure performed.
 If none of this is applicable at the moment, it would still help if you would observe your horse properly for common clinical signs such as reduced appetite, poor body condition and poor performance.